elaverdiere1/100_days_code/README.md

 Day 5 is a random password generator

+Day 6 is a challenge from the site Reeborg's World and is solving the maze

 I have written the code but all projects and code ideas for each day are from the Udemy course https://www.udemy.com/course/100-days-of-code/